unix4fun/naclpipe/README.md

 NaCL pipe

 ## ChangeLog
-2018-03-24: fixing the empty scrypt salt reported by
+2018-03-24: fixing the empty scrypt salt reported by Tom eklof
+            better handling of pipe input.
+            the structure has changed as the CSPRNG'ed salt is prefixed to the series of blocks

 ## Install
     go get github.com/unix4fun/naclpipe